 Vinpocetine is one of the first nootropic substances to hit the mainstream public.
-The chemical is a derrivative of a naturally ocurring compund known as vincamine extracted from the periwinkle plant.
+The chemical is a derivative of a naturally occurring compound known as vincamine extracted from the periwinkle plant.

 The main action of this nootropic is to dilate the cerebral arteries, thus allowing more blood flow to the brain.
 This makes this chemical beneficial for conditions like Alzheimer's and Dementia where the mechanism of action is thought to be through reduced blood flow to the brain (this is one of several contributing factors for these conditions).

-Vinpocetine has been shown to improve memory retrieval, and memory formation in both animal and human studies.
-It has also been shown to improve reaciton times, prevent the onset of altitude sickness, and increase the positive outcome of hemorrhagic stroke patients.
+Vinpocetine has been shown to improve memory retrieval and memory formation in both animal and human studies.
+It has also been shown to improve reaction times, prevent the onset of altitude sickness, and increase the positive outcome of hemorrhagic stroke patients.

 Where Does It Come From?

 Vinpocetine is a semi-synthetic alkaloid from the periwinkle plant (Vinca major/minor).
-The original alkaloid, vincamide, is altered in a lab to create vinpocetine.
+The original alkaloid, vincamine, is altered in a lab to create vinpocetine.

 - To prevent the onset of Alzheimer's disease